DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-24-organisation-and-user-permissions-research.md

 Participants then saw a series of pages where they could set the permissions for each partner organisation.
 We‘d added a line to say that all users would be able to view applications and wanted to see whether that improved participants‘ understanding.

-After they‘d chosen organisation permissions for all partners, the participant reached a 'check answers' page.
+After they‘d chosen organisation permissions for all partners, the participant reached a ‘check answers’ page.
 We were interested to see whether they used this page and went back to make any changes.

 Finally there was a confirmation page.
 This had links to further actions such as inviting or managing users and we wanted to see what users chose to do.